Texas sues Google over local radio ads for its smartphones - NewsBreak

 Texas sues Google over local radio ads for its smartphones

-Texas' attorney general on Wednesday sued Google alleging the company asked local radio DJs to record personal endorsements for smartphones that they hadn't used or been provided.
+AUSTIN, Texas — Texas’ attorney general on Wednesday sued Google, alleging the company asked local radio DJs to record personal endorsements for smartphones that they hadn’t used or been provided.

-In the lawsuit filed in Montgomery County Republican Attorney General Ken Paxton said Google engaged in false and misleading practices in violation of the Texas Deceptive Trade Practices—Consumer Protection Act.

 But at the time the advertisements were recorded, the lawsuit says, the phone wasn’t released yet and none of the DJs had used them.
 The suit says that even though iHeartMedia “expressed to Google the violative nature of the advertisements” if the DJs had not used them, Google did not provide phone samples.